Davos: Post-COVID recovery not baked in | DW | 27.01.2021

 Several speakers said the post-COVID recovery will depend on the strength of developing countries, which have contributed about a third of global growth over the past decade.

 That view was echoed by Germany's Economy Minister Peter Altmaier, who predicted the emerging markets recovery could take up to two years.
-With global energy consumption expected to grow 50% by 2050, Altmaier spoke of the need to create "synergies" around climate protection and gave the example of how many developing countries are ideally positioned to produce green hydrogen, among other green technologies, both for their domestic markets and export to advanced economies.
+With global energy consumption expected to grow 50% by 2050, Altmaier spoke of the need to create "synergies" around climate protection.
+As an example, he described how many developing countries are ideally positioned to produce green hydrogen, among other green technologies, both for their domestic markets and export to advanced economies.

 World trade has quickly rebounded from the pandemic but a full economic recovery will take more time